 Though many of the miles I travel are spent in the air, I never miss the opportunity to take a wonderful walk.
 There’s no finer way to get to know a city than by walking its streets.
 In some cities, like Vancouver, British Columbia, mother nature provides spectacular scenery creating one of my favorite walks of all time.
 I call it the Seawall Loop.
+It’s the best walking tour in Vancouver!
 Come join me as I take you every step of the way showing you the routes to take and glimpses of the fantastic sites you’ll see.

 My Seawall Loop walk starts from the Hyatt Regency because that’s where I always stay when I visit Vancouver, but alas, it is a loop, so one could jump in at any of the below points.
 I’ve done this walk in all kinds of weather but as you’ll see in the photos, luck was on my side for this Vancouver visit because the weather was amazing.
 Beautiful foliage everywhere.